wwarriner/uabrc.github.io/docs/workflow_solutions/git.md

 #### Forking

-Forking a repository is not a git concept, but a concept of remote repository hosting services like GitHub and GitLab.
-Forking is cloning a repository from another users account to your own account on GitHub or GitLab.
+Forking a repository is not a git concept, but a concept of remote repository hosting services like Code.rc, GitLab, and GitHub.
+Forking is cloning a repository from another users account to your own account.

 [GitHub fork documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).